home-assistant/developers.home-assistant/docs/core/entity/fan.md

 The fan entity model has changed to use percentages in the range from 0 (off)-100 instead of the named speeds.
 The new model replaces `speed` and `speed_list` with `percentage`.
 This change allowed us to expand the number of supported speeds to accommodate additional fan models in Home Assistant.

+The properties will remain until the end of 2021 when they will be fully phased out to maintain backwards compatibility with older version.
+If you convert an integration to use percentages before July 1st 2021, please make use of the `@speed_compat` decorator for the turn on function.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------
 | speed | str | None | Return the current speed.
 One of the values in speed_list. |